kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 // on its attributes.
 Besides the name, exactly one field must be set. type Device struct {
 ...
-   // AllowMultipleAllocations marks whether the device is allowed to be allocated for mutliple times.
+   // AllowMultipleAllocations marks whether the device is allowed to be allocated for multiple times.
    //
    // A device with allowMultipleAllocations="true" can be allocated more than once,
    // and its capacity is shared, regardless of whether the CapacitySharingPolicy is defined or not.